apache/beam/website/src/_posts/2019-04-19-season-of-docs.md

 After discussing ideas in the community, we have been able to find mentors, and frame two ideas that we think would be a great fit for an incoming tech writer to tackle.
 We hope you will find this opportunity interesting - and if you do, please get in touch by emailing the Apache Beam mailing list at [dev@beam.apache.org](mailto:dev@beam.apache.org) (you will need to subscribe first by emailing to [dev-subscribe@beam.apache.org](mailto:dev-subscribe@beam.apache.org)).

-The project ideas available in Apache Beam are described bellow.
+The project ideas available in Apache Beam are described below.
 Please take a look and ask any questions that you may have.
 We will be very happy to help you get onboarded with the project.

 ### Project ideas